 State and federal laws are in place to protect an employee’s workplace rights, including:

 Arizona is an “at-will” employment state.
 This means that employees can quit or be terminated at any time, with or without cause.
 Nonetheless, instances of wrongful termination can still occur, for example if the basis of the termination is due to a medical condition or for discriminatory reasons.

-- Tipped Employees: Employers may include tips, if employees can earn them, as part of minimum wage compensation.
-This means that an employer can pay as little as $7.50 per hour, as long as the tips that are earned bring the total hourly pay rate up to at least the state minimum wage of $11.00.
+- Tipped employees: Employers may include tips, if employees can earn them, as part of minimum wage compensation.
+This means that an employer can pay as little as $9.15 per hour, as long as the tips that are earned bring the total hourly pay rate up to at least the state minimum wage of $12.15.

-- Discrimination and Harassment Laws: Title VII of the federal Civil Rights Act of 1964 in addition to other federal laws, prohibit employers from making job decisions based on age, race, color, religion, sex, disability, medical conditions (including pregnancy), or national origin.
+- Discrimination and harassment laws: Title VII of the federal Civil Rights Act of 1964, in addition to other federal laws, prohibits employers from making job decisions based on age, race, color, religion, sex, disability, medical conditions (including pregnancy), or national origin.

 Laws are also in place to protect employees from retaliation when complaints are made about workplace harassment or discrimination.

-If you are an employer in need of assistance with employment decisions or an employee who feels as though their rights have been violated, call and speak to an employment law attorney with the Zoldan Law Group.
+If you are an employer in need of assistance with employment decisions or an employee who feels as though their rights have been violated, call and speak to an attorney with The Zoldan Law Group.
 Schedule a consultation today to hear your legal options.